BetMGM Masters betting offers: US Masters promos for 2024

 If your selected player wins, you could double your bet winnings up to £1000.

-The £10 bet must be placed on Masters odds of 1/2 (1.5) or greater but the promotion cannot be used in conjunction with any other offer.
+The £10 bet must be placed on Masters odds of 1/2 (1.5) or greater but the promotion cannot be used in conjunction with any other offer with this leading Masters betting site.

 Enhanced Double Chance